Skip to content

 Grease Keepers

-Who remembers back in the day your grandmother used a grease keeper?
-My grandmother certainly did not have any spare change to purchase fats or oils.
+Who remembers back in the day when your grandmother used a grease keeper?
+My grandmother had no spare change to purchase fats or oils.

-I do remember as I got older she started to buy lard.
-This was only when she was not cooking for the whole family any longer so she didn’t have a good supply of drippings.
+I do remember that, as I got older, she started to buy lard.
+This was only when she was no longer cooking for the whole family, so she didn’t have a good supply of drippings.

 The one I use is similar to the one below – mine is an heirloom piece made from ceramic.